MultiverseLearningProducts/swe/src/mod1/wk2/day3.md

   * The password is sent over the wire in base64 encoding which can be easily decoded
   * The password is sent repeatedly i.e. on each request meaning there is a large attack window
   * The password is cached by the webbrowser, therefore it could be silently reused by any other request to the server e.g. CSRF
-  * The password may be stored permanently in the browser, if the user requests.
-(Same as previous point, in addition might be stolen by another u/ser on a shared machine).
+  * The password may be stored permanently in the browser hence could be stolen by another user on a shared machine

 ## What is OAuth?
 OAuth (2.0) is an open standard for authorization.
 It controls authorization to a protected resource such as an API.